dj1k/aws-modernization-gitops-with-weaveworks/content/30_workshop_03_grc/125_create_policy_templates/20_creating-contraint-template.md

 ```

-# Explore the require-label template
+# Explore the require-labels template

 Lets understand what's happening and what each part of this template is doing.